uensalo/gin/README.md

 ### General

-The executable `fmd` contains a suite of programs that allows string graphs to be indexed and queried.
+The executable `gin` contains a suite of programs that allows string graphs to be indexed and queried.
 The program has six subprograms, namely `index`, `query`, `decode`, `permutation`, `utils`, `help`.
 Subprograms may contain multiple modes of execution, which are discussed further into the section.